peterhinch/micropython-font-to-py/FONT_TO_PY.md

 Optional arguments other than the fixed pitch argument will be specified in the device driver documentation.
 Bit reversal is required by some display hardware.

+### Output

+The specified height is a target.
+The algorithm gets as close to the target height as possible (usually within one pixel).
+The actual height achieved is displayed on completion.

+A warning is output if the output filename does not have a .py extension as the creation of a binary font file may not be intended.

 ## The font file